 Careers at the Oakland Police Department

 Interested in a career in law enforcement?
 You've come to the right place!

 Use the links in the charts below to find out more about what careers at OPD are all about.

->

-> (If there are no current openings, click the green button to fill out a job interest card so that you will be informed in time to apply when the job opens up.)
+Use the green button to fill out a Job Interest Card - you will be informed in time to apply when the job opens up.

->

-> |Police Officer Trainee (entry level)|
+|Police Officer Trainee (entry level)|

 Police Cadet (part time, for college students interested in a career in policing)

 - Recruiting & Backgrounds Investigation Office - 888-673-5627